Planning a long commute to work? Here’s how you know if it’s too far

 Evaluate your Average Commute Time

-It takes quite a bit more time to travel by bike, as I’m sure you know, but when we look at the numbers and compare it to a normal car journey, it isn’t really that bad.
-However, it does depend on the time and route that you are aiming to cover.
+It takes quite a bit more time to travel by bike, as I’m sure you know, but when we compare the numbers to a normal car journey, it isn’t that bad.
+However, it depends on the time and route you aim to cover.

 Leaving earlier in the morning can always be beneficial;